anhtu-pham/Federalist-Papers-Analysis/HW1.md

 $a=[a_1, a_2], \ b=[b_1,b_2]$\
 The Euclidean norm of vector a is that $||a||_2=\sqrt{a_1^2+a_2^2}$\
 The Euclidean norm of vector b is that $||b||_2=\sqrt{b_1^2+b_2^2}$\
+Prove that they satisfy the three properties of a norm:
 * Prove that $||a||=0$ if and only if $a=(0,0)$:
   * If $\sqrt{a_1^2+a_2^2}=||a||_2=0$, then $a_1^2+a_2^2=0$\
 $a_1^2\geq0$ and $a_2^2\geq0$, so $a_1^2+a_2^2\geq0$\